Attribution (psychology): Learned helplessness

 The concept of learned helplessness emerged from animal research in which psychologists Martin Seligman and Steven F. Maier discovered that dogs classically conditioned to an electrical shock which they could not escape, subsequently failed to attempt to escape an avoidable shock in a similar situation.
 They argued that learned helplessness applied to human psychopathology.
-In particular, individuals who attribute negative outcomes to internal, stable and global factors reflect a view in which they have no control over their situation.
+In particular, individuals who attribute negative outcomes to external, stable and global factors reflect a view in which they have no control over their situation.
 It is suggested that this aspect of not attempting to better a situation exacerbates negative mood, and may lead to clinical depression and related mental illnesses.